Alaska Court Records

 How do I find Criminal Records in Alaska?

-While state courts maintain criminal court records, criminal records in Alaska are maintained by the Criminal Records and Identification (R&I) Bureau of the Alaska Department of Public Safety.
-This agency provides criminal histories for a fee.
-It offers both name-based and finger-based searches.
-Visit the Background Check Requests page of the Department of Public Safety (DPS) to request a name search or submit a fingerprint search request.
+Members of the public can visit the Background Check Requests page of the Department of Public Safety (DPS) to request a name search or submit a fingerprint search request.
 The DPS charges $35 for each fingerprint-based search and $20 for each name-based search.
 Each extra copy of a criminal history report costs $5 if ordered alongside the first copy.
 An extra copy ordered at a later date costs $20.
 When submitting a request for a fingerprint search, make sure to include a completed FD–258 FBI fingerprint form with the subject’s fingerprints rolled onto it.

-Additionally, publicly available records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+Additionally, publicly available records may be accessible from some third-party websites.
+Operating as a standalone entity without connections to any state government agency, these websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

-• The name of someone involved, providing it is not a juvenile
+- The name of someone involved, providing it is not a juvenile

-• The assumed location of the record in question such as a city, county, or state name
+- The assumed location of the record in question such as a city, county, or state name

 How Do I Obtain Federal Criminal Court Records Online?